 Fertilize with a general all-purpose fertilizer once a year in the spring prior to the emergence of new growth.

-Partially drought hardy, Japanese persimmon is cold hardy as well and primarily pest and disease resistant.
-Scale will on occasion assault and weaken the tree and can be controlled with regular applications of neem oil or other horticultural oil.
-In the eastern United States, mealybugs affect young shoots and kill off new growth but do not affect mature trees.
+Partially drought hardy, Japanese persimmon is cold hardy as well, and primarily pest and disease resistant.
+Scale will occasionally assault and weaken the tree, and can be controlled with regular applications of neem oil or other horticultural oil.
+In the eastern United States, mealybugs affect young shoots and kill off new growth, but do not affect mature trees.